judoscale/judoscale-python/README.md

 # judoscale-python

-Official Python adapter for Judoscale—the advanced autoscaler for Heroku
+This is the official Python adapter for Judoscale.
+You can use Judoscale without it, but this gives you request queue time metrics and job queue time (for supported job processors).

 ## Installation